Getting Started with Blippit Boards: Complete Launch Guide

 • curriculum development

-Normalise this as shared professional practice, not performance surveillance.
+This is shared professional practice and not performance surveillance.

-Teachers and admins don’t need to wait for you if they’re unsure.
+Teachers and admins don’t need to wait for help if unsure.

 • no emailing photos